Skip to content

 The levers in this calculation

-The inputs — Current Net Worth, Years to Build, Annual Savings, and Annual Return % — do not pull with equal force.
-Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+The inputs — Current Net Worth, Years to Build, Annual Savings, and Annual Return % — do not move the result with equal force.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works